 Game Library: The NES game library is huge and is one of gaming’s most popular.
 I loved this console as a kid, though I did not own one, and many of its games are still fantastic today.
 However, some things about the NES have definitely aged, including games’ propensity to be incredibly obtuse and frustrating with way too much of the “go find the thing randomly hidden in some random tile or block which there are no clues for” school of puzzle design, and the “go grind” school of RPG design.
 I have never liked either of those design styles much at all.
 Sadly few games save, either, apart from RPGs.
 So, while I still like the NES, I do not unreservedly love it, and it isn’t at the top of my personal all-systems list.
 It is in the upper part of the list, but isn’t in the top five.
 The NES is still great, and has a lot of outstanding games, but while some of its games are among my all-time favorites, many others have been surpassed.
 Still, the best NES games are timeless classics.

 In 1984, as the videogame market crashed, Warner Bros. gave up on their failing Atari 5200 console.
 The 5200 was barely over a year old, but they effectively abandoned it in early ’84, though they did not publicly say so for some months.
-Instead, they looked around and decided to make a new console, one designed by a company called GCC.
+This was a very bad decision.
+Instead of sticking with and improving the 5200, Warner looked around and decided to make a new console, one designed by a company called GCC.
 GCC is more famous for making the very popular hit game Ms. Pac-Man for Bally Midway, the American licensor for Namco’s Pac-Man at the time, but they also designed the Atari 7800 and made its first few games.
 This console’s name refers to “2600 backward compatibility plus 5200 power”, though it is a quite different console from the 5200 — this system is not 5200 or Atari 8-bit computer compatible.
 In terms of power, the 7800 has slightly better graphical capabilities than the 5200, with full sprite support in the modern style and more, plus better support for hardware-enhancing addons.
 However, the 7800 also has significantly worse sound, as the audio chip is sadly identical to the Atari 2600’s.
 It does support sound-enhancing chips in game carts, namely the same audio chip that the Atari 5200 uses, but only two games used them so most are limited to 2600-level audio.
 Additionally, its two-button digital joystick has no analog option apart from a light gun that a few games use, making some games worse and others better versus the 5200, which of course is the opposite in terms of analog versus digital.

 Warner Atari test marketed the 7800 in 1984 and started production, but instead of going forward, they decided to give up on the failing American console industry and sold off Atari to Jack Tramiel, previously owner of the computer company Commodore.
 Tramiel sold Commodore and bought Atari’s computer and console development side.
 At first, he mostly wanted it for their computers, but he eventually decided to get into the console business as well.
 Atari’s arcade game division and game developers, however, went to a separate spun-off company, Atari Games, which stayed more closely connected to Warner.
 This split would be crucial, as it meant that Tramiel’s Atari could not benefit from the arcade games being made by Atari Games, such as, perhaps most notably during this era, Gauntlet, Super Sprint, Vindicators, NARC, and such.
 Jack Tramiel had the rights to arcade games published by Atari before the split, such as Centipede, Missile Command, and such, but not those new games.
 After the split Atari Games would make its own home console division under the name Tengen, since Tramiel’s Atari had exclusive rights for the name outside of arcades, and vice versa in arcades.
 Tengen, however, during this generation exclusively supported Nintendo; Atari home and Atari arcade would not start working together again until the early ’90s.